 With more than 1.5 billion visitors every month and a permanent position in the top 20 global websites, Reddit is a powerful way to promote your content.

-According to research, 2 million Pinterest users save shopping pins on their boards daily and half of users make a purchase after seeing a Pin.
-It is a very powerful bookmarking tool for eCommerce sites and two thirds of pins across the 75 billion ideas on the site are actually for products and brands.
+According to research, 2 million Pinterest users save shopping pins on their boards daily and half of the users make a purchase after seeing a Pin.
+It is a very powerful bookmarking tool for eCommerce sites and two-thirds of pins across the 75 billion ideas on the site are actually for products and brands.